Julie Mallozzi

 Introduction (2-3 lines)

 Mallozzi received her BA from Harvard University and her MFA from San Francisco Art Institute.
-She has taught filmmaking at Rhode Island School of Design, Boston University, Massachusetts College of Art and Design, and Harvard University, where she currently teaches and directs the Film Study Center.
+She has taught filmmaking at Rhode Island School of Design, Boston University, Massachusetts College of Art and Design, and Harvard University, where she is Administrative Director of its Film Study Center.

 Mallozzi’s documentary Monkey Dance reveals how traditional Cambodian dance – blended with hip-hop – helps three Cambodian-American teens navigate the minefields of gangs, drugs, and teen pregnancy in Lowell, Massachusetts.
 Monkey Dance was funded by Independent Television Service, Sundance Documentary Fund, and MassHumanities; it was broadcast nationally on public television and screened at festivals in seven countries.
 Mallozzi’s film and two-channel installation Indelible Lalita unpacks the complex identity of a woman who migrates from Bombay to Paris to Montréal as her body is painfully transformed by cancer and skin pigment loss.
 Indelible Lalita was broadcast on World Channel and screened at museums, universities, and festivals around the world.